Ashwagandha

 Ashwagandha Side Effects

-Note: Ashwagandha stimulates your thyroid.
+Note: Ashwagandha stimulates your thyroid hormones.
 So if you are hypothyroid, use Ashwagandha with caution.
 And check with your endocrinologist to be safe.

 Ashwagandha is non-toxic at moderate doses.
 If you are pregnant do not use Ashwagandha as it could cause a miscarriage.
 This herb is an adaptogen with powerful hormonal effects.